Gough map 'given new life' by researchers

 "It was very painstaking and hard work.
 This is definitely the most complex document on which I've ever worked.

-"It's not a continuous document so you don't really know where to begin and much of this information is unpredictable."'Era of change'
+"It's not a continuous document so you don't really know where to begin and much of this information is unpredictable."

 Several important clues told the team that the map was revised in the 1400s.

 There are signs that the original text was erased and new text written in what Ms Solopova called "an era of important change in English handwriting."